 Entry and Exits

 Learning how to pick stocks for day trading is only the first step.
 Learning how to get a good entry and exit is crucial to profiting on the trade.
 You may have the perfect stock but if you mistime your entry or exit it can be costly.
 No one likes to lose, at anything.
 Trading is no different, and picking winning stocks to trade is only half the battle.
-Knowing when to pull the trigger is key, and when to jump ship (sorry I just love using analogies).
+Knowing when to pull the trigger is key.

 Using moving averages and VWAP to alert you to the best entries and exits is an excellent tool.
 Those indicators can be used as support and resistance.
 Unless shorting, writing an option, or entering a put a stock you never want to enter at resistance.
-Make sure you’ve got the right entry when placing your order.
-If you don’t know the right entry…well you’re in luck because we’ll teach you right here on this site how to do it.
+Make sure it is the correct entry when placing your order.
+Unsure on the right entry…we will teach you right here on this site how to do it.

 Wait for the Pullback

-When you’re learning how to pick stocks and you see them moving fast, you don’t want to miss the action.
-When price is flying the candlesticks get overextended away from the moving averages and cause fomo or “fear of missing out”.
-This is where most people are impatient and chase the stock long and get a bad entry, now you can’t stomach the pull back as well, and may get stopped out on the pull back.
+When learning how to pick stocks often see them moving fast, but do not want to miss the action.
+When price is flying the candlesticks get overextended away from the moving averages and cause fomo or “fear of missing out.
+This is where most people are impatient and chase the trade.
+This often can result in getting a bad entry, buying on emotion just to get stopped out on a pullback.
 Instead, wait for the pull back.
-Even if you miss your long or short entry, at least you’re not chasing.
-Self control people!

 Price will always want to come back to equilibrium.
-The price will come down, I promise.
 Wait for the pull back so you can buy the dip and sell the rip.
 Buying the rip is often used by more experienced and aggressive traders, do not try and catch a falling knife either.
 Always wait for a set up and stick to your game plan.

 Shorting is a different story.
-If the trend is reversing and you want to ride the move down, you’d sell short and cover when price starts to move back up.
+If the trend is reversing and want to ride the move down, and cover when price starts to move back up.